Prior Lake H.S. Investigating After ‘Serious And Disturbing Racist Video’ Posted To Social Media

 “Racist messages like the ones in the video create an environment that is hostile to learning.
 I want to assure students and staff that we are committed to their safety and emotional well-being,” Bezek said in the letter.

-Bezek says student leaders will gather Tuesday afternoon and will be discussing ways to move forward.Prosecution Rests Case In Kyle Rittenhouse Murder Trial
+Bezek says student leaders will gather Tuesday afternoon and will be discussing ways to move forward.READ MORE: Battle Of Big Ten Division Leaders As Gophers Take On No. 19 Iowa

+The Shakopee Mdewakanton Sioux Community issued a statement on the video, saying that it involved a minor in their community.
+The tribe added that it “fully condemns” the minor’s comments.

+“As a tribal nation, we are acutely aware of the destructive nature of racist thoughts and acts,” the statement said.
+“Our ancestors suffered from racist and genocidal government policies and acts for over two hundred years.
+We are still subjected to anti-Indian racism today.
+We are talking with our youth about our history and the genuine harm racist beliefs and comments cause.”

 More On WCCO.com: